 Dr. Diane Deresienski on pet dental care.

 Pet dental care can sometimes be overlooked, but their dental health is just as important as our own!
-Regular pet teeth cleaning with both at-home care and a visit to us can eliminate the risk of dental disease.
+A regular cat or dog teeth cleaning with both at-home care and a visit to us can eliminate the risk of dental disease.
 Our animal hospital serves pets of the Triangle with the best of veterinary dentistry.
 We’ve invested in high performance veterinary dental surgical machines, ultrasonic scalers, and the most advanced dental radiography machines.
 Additionally, our veterinary dental technicians have all undergone extra training in dentistry, so they achieve excellence in cleaning, probing, and charting teeth.
+Call (919) 847-6216 to schedule an appointment for your pet!

 Preventing Dental Disease

 Pet dental care is an important component of our practice’s preventive care philosophy because dental disease is one of the most common diseases in both dogs and cats.
 It starts with a build-up of plaque on the teeth that hardens into tartar.
 Without treatment, tartar breaks down gum tissue and even bone.
 Bacteria from the tartar can also pass into your pet’s bloodstream and cause damage to internal organs.
-Yet, all of this damage is easily preventable with consistent pet dental care.
+Yet, all of this damage is easily preventable with consistent cat and dog teeth cleanings.

 Safety in Every Procedure